jronallo/iiif-workshop/workshop/use-cases.md

 The IIIF specifications are developed in a process that requires gathering, clarifying, and distilling use cases.

 Throughout the workshop, let's keep in mind why we're looking at IIIF.
-Here are some questions we can keep in mind as we go along.
+Here are some questions we can consider as we go along.

-- Who are the users for your image resources?
+- Who are the users for our image resources?
-- What different kinds of users do you have?
+- What different kinds of users do we have?
-- How do they want to be able to use your image resources?
+- How do users want to be able to use our image resources?
-- What kinds of users and uses would you like to serve better?
+- What kinds of users and uses would we like to serve better?
-- How might IIIF enable that?
+- How might IIIF enable these uses?

 ## Exercise